perltidy/perltidy/BUGS.md

 which uses double brackets to contain single brackets does not render correctly.

-## Two iterations are sometimes needed

-Usually the code produced by perltidy on the first pass does not change if it is run again, but sometimes a second pass will produce some small additional change.
-This mainly happens if a major style change is made, particularly when perltidy is untangling complex ternary statements.
-Use the iteration parameter **-it=2** if it is important that the results be unchanged on subsequent passes, but note that this doubles the run time.

 ## Perltidy does not look for here-document targets inside of quoted strings

 For example, consider the following script